stevewoolcock/WrenSharp/README.md

 <!-- omit in toc -->
 ### Resolving Modules
 Another useful Wren feature supported by WrenSharp is module name resolution.
-The `IWrenModuleResolver` provides a method for resolving a module name provided by an `import` statement.
+The `IWrenModuleResolver` interface provides a method for resolving a module name provided by an `import` statement.
 The resolver is passed the name of the module requesting the import (`importer`) and the module it wants to import (`name`).
 Together, these can be used to return a new string that uniquely identifies the module.

 The resolved module name becomes its identifier going forward.
 It is passed to the `IWrenModuleProvider`, is reported in stack traces, etc. This is a powerful feature that allows the host to supply, for example, relative imports: different implementations of a module depending on the importing module.